Owl-Boy/CMI-Notes/Notes/Turing Machines.md

 ![[Recursive and Recursively Eumberable Sets#Decidable an Semidecidable]]

-There are several different flavours of turing machines and other machines that may seem more or less powerful but are computationally equivalent, some of them are:
+There are several different flavours of turing machines and other machines that may seem more or less powerful but are computationally equivalent, some of them are, also known as **Turing Complete**: ^71be18
 - [[Turing Machines with multiple tapes]]
 - [[Two-Way Infinite Tape Turing Machine]]
 - [[Two Stacks]]